nus-cs2103-AY2122S1/ip/docs/README.md

   DATE TIME`.
 * Parameters must be input in the order specified.

+> 💡 By the way, I heard that if you type in 'love' into Dukewu, something nice will happen...

 ### 4.1 Viewing help: `help`
 Displays a list of commands that Dukewu supports.